-This sample opt-down page (accessed in the footer of emails) allows people to:
+This sample opt-down page allows people to:

-- unsubscribe from the communication they just received - manage their overall communication preferences - globally unsubscribe
+- unsubscribe from what they just received

+- manage their overall preferences

+- globally unsubscribe

 Opt-down pages save between 60-90% of all global unsubscribe requests.
 People will stay engaged if you let them specify what is important to them.